logzio/logzio-log4j2-appender/README.md

 # Logzio Log4j 2 Appender
-Log4j 2 Appender that ships logs using HTTPs bulk [![Build Status](https://travis-ci.org/logzio/logzio-log4j2-appender.svg?branch=master)](https://travis-ci.org/logzio/logzio-log4j2-appender)
+Log4j 2 Appender that ships logs using HTTPS bulk [![Build Status](https://travis-ci.org/logzio/logzio-log4j2-appender.svg?branch=master)](https://travis-ci.org/logzio/logzio-log4j2-appender)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.logz.log4j2/logzio-log4j2-appender/badge.svg)](http://mvnrepository.com/artifact/io.logz.log4j2/logzio-log4j2-appender)

 This appender sends logs to your [Logz.io](http://logz.io) account, using non-blocking threading, bulks, and HTTPS encryption.
 Please note that this appender requires log4j version 2.7 and up, and java 8 and up.

 ### Technical Information
 This appender uses  [LogzioSender](https://github.com/logzio/logzio-java-sender) implementation.
 Once you send a log, it will be enqueued in the buffer and 100% non-blocking.
 There is a background task that will handle the log shipment for you.
-This jar is an "Uber-Jar" that shades both LogzioSender,BigQueue, Gson and Guava to avoid "dependency hell".
+This jar is an "Uber-Jar" that shades both LogzioSender, BigQueue, Gson and Guava to avoid "dependency hell".

 ### Installation from maven
 ```xml